dwengovzw/learning_content/learning_objects/english/exercises/general/0061_servo_oef1/index.md

 ]
 teacher_exclusive: false
 ---
-## Servomotor (blauw)
+## Servomotor (blue)

-OPGAVE 1
+EXERCISE 1

-Laat de handen van de robot zwaaien.
-Hiervoor werd er reeds een blok voorzien.
+Make the robot's hands wave.
+For this purpose, a block has already been provided.

 ***

-Je robot kan nu zwaaien met zijn armen.
+Your robot can now wave its arms.